Stuff

 #Divide

-class (Contravariant f) <= Divide f where
+class (Contravariant f) <= Divide f whereDivide is the contravariant analogue of Apply.

-For example, to test equality of Point
+For example, to test equality of Points, we can use the Divide instance

-for Equivalence
+for Equivalence:

 type Point = Tuple Int Int